-Policy EFE
+Policy CY

-Employees are expected to comply with the provisions of federal copyright law relating to the unauthorized use, reproduction, distribution, performance, or display of copyrighted materials (i.e., printed material, videos, computer data and programs, etc.).
+Employees are expected to comply with the provisions of federal copyright law relating to the unauthorized use, reproduction, distribution, performance, or display of copy-righted materials (i.e., printed material, videos, computer data and programs, etc.).
 Electronic media, including motion pictures and other audiovisual works, are to be used in the classroom for instructional purposes only.
-Duplication are to be used in the classroom for educational purposes only.
-Duplication or backup of computer programs and data must be made within the provisions of the purchase agreement.
+Dupli-cation or backup of computer programs and data must be made within the provisions of the purchase agreement.